scopecr33p/hr-styles/handover.md

 - Appearance - Color and style settings
 - Typography - Font and text customization
 - Images - Background and foal image settings
-- Advanced - Reset and advanced options
+- Settings - Reset and settings options

 Each section contains collapsible setting groups (accordions) that:
 - Open/close on header click